szabgab/slides/python/pypi.md

 ```

 {aside}
 The `virtualenv` command will create a copy of python in the given directory inside the current directory.
 In the above example it will create the copy in the 'venv' directory inside the 'project_dir'.
-After source-ing the 'activate' file the PATH will include the local python with a local version of **pip**
+After source-ing the 'activate' file the PATH will include the local python with a local version of **pip**.
-and **easy_install**.
 This requires bash or zsh.
 {/aside}

 {aside}
 See also the [Python guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 {/aside}